Instant photo sharing is so ubiquitous today, it’s easy to forget that it was alien to us just a few decades ago.

-Before the advent of the internet, sharing photos was a matter of shooting film, getting the film developed, then physically showing the resulting prints to your friends.
+Before the advent of the internet, sharing photos was a matter of shooting film, getting the film developed, and then physically showing the resulting prints to your friends.
 Videophones were everywhere in science fiction, but the idea of talking via video was as futuristic as owning a flying car.

 Transcript: Keeping Your Personal Photos Private